Trading Strategies With Springs

 • Volume Confirmation: A spring has the potential to be a misleading indication.
 In such instances, the volume on the day of the spring might be comparatively low, suggesting a lack of strong commitment to the buying pressure.
 If the price returns marginally above the support level but subsequently declines while accompanied by rising volume, this could imply that the presumed spring was not a dependable bullish signal.

-• Follow-through: Keep in consideration that springs can manifest in a multitude of manners.
+• Follow-through: Keep in mind that springs can manifest in a multitude of manners.
 For instance, the price might hover close to the support/resistance level prior to re-entering the trading range.
 Alternatively, it could even test the lows established by the spring before confirming the upward movement.

 This example illustrates the importance of noticing a candlestick pattern and employing it as a validating signal once a potential spring is recognized.
 In this case, a morning star pattern breached the support level, then quickly re-entered the trading range to initiate a brief rally.